 How often are the various performance tables updated?

 All daily performance tables as well as all stock pages are updated daily immediately following the close (YTD Performance, Daily Performance, Current Doggishness, Dogs of the Dow X, stock pages, as well as the entire section devoted to the Dow).
 In addition, there are many stock screens that are updated throughout the trading day (e.g. Dogs of the Dow Today).

 Where can I get the latest quotes on the Dogs of the Dow?

 For the price of all the Dogs of the Dow as well as the Dow 30 stocks as of the most recent close, see our YTD Performance Tables as well as our Daily Performance Tables.
-If you’re interested in researching a stock — any stock, you can simply search the Dogs of the Dow website and get a stock quote with stock chart (including the stock’s average year chart) by using the search box.
+If you’re interested in researching a stock — any stock, you can simply search the Dogs of the Dow website and get a stock quote along with stock charts by using the search box.

 Which browser do you recommend?